 Suffixes and Prefixes do not belong in any Name Field.

 Last Name - Do not include honorary or other suffixes in the Last Name field.

 If the full name is known, use the full name and not the initial.

 Do not use any other punctuation within any Name Field.
-(This includes ( ) in the maiden name field, and ? and ---- in any name field.)
+(This includes ( ) and .... and ? and ---- in any name field.)